ℹ️ The Auron SMS Server is now Auron Omni. Learn more here.

 Skip to properties and methods

-The Dialup object enables you to send SMS messages using a normal Hayes compatible modem (1200 bps or higher).
+The Dialup object lets you send SMS messages using a Hayes compatible modem (1200 bps or higher).
 The modem connects to an SMSC dial-in service provider to deliver the SMS message.

-The Dialup object communicates with a normal modem using either a direct COM port, or using a Windows telephony device.
-It is recommended to use Windows telephony devices, for instance ‘Standard 9600 bps Modem’.
+The Dialup object communicates with a normal modem using either a direct COM port or a Windows telephony device.
+It is recommended to use Windows telephony devices, for example ‘Standard 9600 bps Modem’.

 1. Open the Windows Control Panel from the Start menu;

-3. Select the preferred modem and click on ‘Properties’; from here, you can change the settings.
+3. Select the preferred modem and click Properties.
+From here you can change the settings.

 You can only send plain text messages.
-To send advanced SMS messages (like: flash, multi-part messages, data, ringtones, Unicode, etc.) try the Gsm or Smpp object.
+To send advanced SMS messages (such as flash, multi-part messages, data, ringtones, or Unicode) use the Gsm or Smpp object.

 There are two types of SMSC dial-in providers: